ErikBoesen/gimp-web/content/news/2018-04-17_GIMP_2.10_RC2_Released/index.md

 </figure>

-We also used the opportunity to rename the tool, which used to be called "Blend tool" until now, even though nobody uses such name.
+We also used the opportunity to rename the tool, which used to be called "Blend tool" until now, even though barely anyone uses such name.
 "Gradient tool" is a much more understandable naming.

 ## New on-canvas control for 3D rotation